 When my Mom died in June, 2017, I lost a piece of myself.
 I lost my friend.
 I lost something that felt was going to last forever, and it seemed fair that it should.
-I’ve not mourned in the way that reflects this new void for a number of reasons, one is that I have to function.
+I’ve not mourned in the way that reflects this new void for a number of reasons, one, is that I have to function.
 I needed Lil’ Murph that night.
-I needed something to hold as I cried when I got home.
-He was sleepy so that helped with zero-resistance on his part.
+I needed something, someone, to hold as I cried when I got home.
+He was sleepy, so that helped with zero-resistance on his part.
 He didn’t mind the tears.
 He was kissed and held tightly.
 One day one of us will lose the other, I want him to experience love and appreciation in this life.
 These pictures were taken that dreadful night.
 Murph didn’t leave my side.
-When I wound down some, I set him on my lap for caressing after nealy making his eyes pop from my needy embrace, but he cozied up closer.
-Any number of animals would accept some strokes of love and walk away from me in my time of woe (although they are all wonderful in their own way).
-However, my lizards don’t leave me when I need someone to love!
+When I wound down some, I set him on my lap for caressing after nearly making his eyes pop from my needy embrace. he cozied up closer.
+Any number of animals would accept some strokes of love and walk away from me in my time of woe.
+Although all animals are wonderful in their own way, my lizards, however, don’t leave me when I need someone to love!
 I can hold them all night if I wish.
 They will sleep in my hands.
 If I get a kissy urge, there’s no fur or fleas or fight.
 They’re always clean and smell like a summer breeze……and fruit of some kind. 🙂

 This rose was one from my Mother’s funeral.
 She loved yellow roses.
 I think Murph looks fabulous with yellow.
 Wouldn’t you agree?

 “Give me Lizardry or give me Death!” – Dawn Renee♥